uidaholib/open_source/oapf/eligibility.md

 ## Journal Criteria
 Journals must be listed in the [Directory of Open Access Journals](https://doaj.org/) (DOAJ) and journal publishers must be members of, or comply with, the [Open Access Scholarly Publishers Association](https://oaspa.org/membership/members/) (OASPA).

 All journals must utilize peer-review and make articles fully open upon publication.
+Hybrid journals are ineligible for funding.

 We use DOAJ and OASPA membership criteria to verify that publishers and journals adhere to responsible, sustainable, and non-exploitative publishing behavior.